rileyimmel/Compilers-Project/SOLUTION1.md

   - Tests:
       - Equivalence:
         - 1 pass: if (not x)
+        - 1 pass as while cond. w/ 'not': while ( not true)
         - 1 fail: x = not y
       - Exception:
         -